simmi30/lnd1/docs/code_contribution_guidelines.md

 far more dire consequences than in typical projects where having a small bug is minimal by comparison.
 In the world of cryptocurrencies, even the smallest bug in the wrong area can cost people a significant amount of money.
-For this reason, the Lightning Network Daemon (`lnd`) has a formalized and rigorous development process (heavily inspired by [btcsuite](https://github.com/brsuite)) which is outlined on this page.
+For this reason, the Lightning Network Daemon (`broln`) has a formalized and rigorous development process (heavily inspired by [btcsuite](https://github.com/brsuite)) which is outlined on this page.